ratulb/mnist_datasets/README.md

 ```

 ---
+### Why use this?

-**Why use this?** This project is designed for those who want an intuitive and dependency-free way to load the MNIST dataset while understanding its raw format in depth.
+This project is designed for those who want an intuitive and dependency-free way to load the MNIST dataset while understanding its raw format in depth.

+### Contributions & Issues:

-**Contributions & Issues**: Found a bug?
+Found a bug?
 Want to contribute?
 Feel free to open an issue or submit a PR!